nativewind/react-native-css-nitro/README.md

 `rect-native-css` ported to C++ for performance.
 This is a prototype and not production ready.
 Ideally this eventually be `react-native-css@4.0.0`

+## Description

+This library is a port of `react-native-css` to C++ for performance.
+It will eventually be a drop in replacement for `react-native-css` and they will share the same compiler.

+Unlike `react-native-css`, the majority of the processing is done off thread in C++.
+When styles are updated they are directly applied to the Shadow Tree nodes.

+There are two exceptions where styles are applied via a React re-render:

+- A non-style prop is changed (e.g `caretColor`)
+- The component is animated (the component has a transition or animation style)

 ## Progress

 These are the features that are "done".
 Only basic testing as been performed.

 - [x] Dynamic styles - shadow tree
-- [ ] Dynamic styles - JS rerender
+- [x] Dynamic styles - JS rerender
 - [x] Style hot reload - shadow tree
-- [ ] Style hot reload- JS rerender
+- [x] Style hot reload- JS rerender
 - [x] Web
 - [x] Multiple style rules
 - [x] Specificity sorting